awsdocs/amazon-s3-developer-guide/doc_source/website-hosting-cloudfront-walkthrough.md

 1. For **Default Cache Behavior Settings**, keep the values set to the defaults\.

-   With the default settings for **Viewer Protocol Polcy**, you can use HTTPS for your static website\.
+   With the default settings for **Viewer Protocol Policy**, you can use HTTPS for your static website\.
 For more information these configuration options, see [Values that You Specify When You Create or Update a Web Distribution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/WorkingWithDownloadDistributions.html#DownloadDistValuesYouSpecify) in the *Amazon CloudFront Developer Guide*\.

 1. For **Distribution Settings**, do the following: